I’m ready to Educate my audience!

-The resources in this section, which may be reproduced and promoted without permission, are designed to give individuals who know the basics of GDL a deeper understanding of the three-stages of New Jersey’s program and how it helps to address teen crash risk.
+The resources in this section, which may be reproduced and promoted without permission, are designed to give individuals a deeper understanding of the three-stages of New Jersey’s GDL program and how it helps to address teen crash risk.
 The resources can be used to facilitate self-directed and/or group learning, so that your audience can make informed decisions about teen licensure and driving.

-This infographic visually depicts the GDL in three phases and statistical information from the New Jersey Division of Highway Traffic Safety.
+This infographic visually depicts the GDL in three phases with statistical information from the New Jersey Division of Highway Traffic Safety.

 This brochure provides a comprehensive overview of what families should look for when selecting a driving school.